-- The course of study is extended to six years if an intercalated degree is take in a related subject.
+- The course of study is extended to six years if an intercalated degree is taken in a related subject.

-- Becoming a Dermatologist means you’ll be practicing a medical specialty you’ll be require to complete some form of core training before going into Dermatology specialty training at the ST3+ level.
+- Becoming a Dermatologist means you’ll be practicing a medical specialty and you’ll be required to complete some form of core training before going into Dermatology specialty training at the ST3+ level.
 Post-foundation years, you’ll have three options available to you:

 - Core Medical Training (CMT) – CT1-2